Biden leaves office and Washington after 50 years but says 'we're not leaving the fight'

 And he appeared to joke about Trump’s speech, chuckling as he said, “we heard the inaugural address today.
 We got a lot more to do.”
 Biden then made the sign of the cross and everyone laughed.

-He and the first lady then walked across the tarmac to the familiar blue-and-white plane he flew on as president for the flight to Santa Ynez, California, where they planned to unwind with family.
+He and the first lady then walked across the tarmac to the familiar blue-and-white Air Force plane he flew on as president for the flight to Santa Ynez, California.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.